bcherny/tyler/coffee/tyler.coffee.md

 ## setCSS

 Tiles should be square, and exactly **two** big ones should fit side-by-side.
 That number can be overwritten in `options.columns`.
-See http://stackoverflow.com/a/707794/435124 for how CSS rule insertion works.

 		setCSS: ->

 Compute

 			size = window.innerWidth / @options.columns

+Append to the DOM.
+See http://stackoverflow.com/a/707794/435124 for how CSS rule insertion works.

 			sheet = document.styleSheets[0]
 			rule = """
 				.#{@options.classNames.cell} {